-According to Cold Spring Harbor Laboratory, burrows protect tortoises from predators and extreme environmental conditions.
+According to the Cold Spring Harbor Laboratory, burrows protect tortoises from predators and extreme environmental conditions.
 While captive tortoises don’t need the same protection, soil replicates natural conditions, making tortoises feel more comfortable in their surroundings.

 Can You Use Shredded Paper for Tortoise Bedding?

-In the hot, humid conditions that tortoises need, shredded paper rots or can be a fire hazard under UV lights.
+In the hot, humid conditions tortoises need, shredded paper rots or can be a fire hazard under UV lights.
 Shredded paper isn’t thick, so getting a layer of bedding for a tortoise to burrow through isn’t easy.

 Can You Use Straw for Tortoise Bedding?